 First we install system-wide support for Python virtual environments and other dependencies.
 Actual Python packages are installed later.

-$ sudo apt-get install git python-virtualenv libssl-dev libffi-dev build-essential libpython3-dev python3-minimal authbind virtualenv
+$ sudo apt-get install git python3-virtualenv libssl-dev libffi-dev build-essential libpython3-dev python3-minimal authbind virtualenv

 It’s strongly recommended to run with a dedicated non-root user id:

 $ sudo adduser --disabled-password cowrie Adding user 'cowrie' ...
 Adding new group 'cowrie' (1002) ...
 Adding new user 'cowrie' (1002) with group 'cowrie' ...
 Changing the user information for cowrie Enter the new value, or press ENTER for the default Full Name : Room Number : Work Phone : Home Phone : Other : Is the information correct?
 [Y/n] $ sudo su - cowrie

 Step 3: Checkout the code

 $ git clone http://github.com/cowrie/cowrie Cloning into 'cowrie'... remote: Counting objects: 2965, done. remote: Compressing objects: 100% (1025/1025), done. remote: Total 2965 (delta 1908), reused 2962 (delta 1905), pack-reused 0 Receiving objects: 100% (2965/2965), 3.41 MiB | 2.57 MiB/s, done.
 Resolving deltas: 100% (1908/1908), done.
 Checking connectivity... done. $ cd cowrie

 Next you need to create your virtual environment:

 $ pwd /home/cowrie/cowrie $ virtualenv --python=python3 cowrie-env New python executable in ./cowrie/cowrie-env/bin/python Installing setuptools, pip, wheel...done.